 But the fascinating setting and convoluted plot—an involved, twisty construct that maintains a high level of suspense and deep mystery well into the final episode—aren’t the only assets here.
 The human story hinges on the unlikely partnership that develops between the broken Kahina and the bumbling Anders.
 Kahina, who cancelled a vacation to take the case, has never made peace with her personal demons and came north less to pursue the case than to flee her past.
 Anders, meanwhile, struggles to adjust to a new understanding of himself, from his sexuality, to his parenting, to his half-Sámi heritage.
 This last subjects him to difficult decisions, as details of the case situate him uncomfortably between his duties as a prosecutor and his connections to the Sámis, an indigenous minority disparaged by racists.
 Communicating haltingly in a secondary language for both of them (English), Kahina and Anders are an odd couple, but they work well together and are easy to rally behind: two troubled underdogs who briefly connect in spite of their inherent relationship dysfunctions, rising to the occasion of a monumental case.

-Midnight Sun, like most conspiracy thrillers, does occasional expose a few clunky logistical seams as it stitches together the elements of its vast mystery.
-And it’s an extremely harsh and violent show, unafraid to escalate to shocking places; the last two episodes are particularly egregious.
+Midnight Sun, like most conspiracy thrillers, does occasionally expose clunky logistical seams as it stitches together the elements of its vast mystery.
+It’s an extremely harsh and violent show, unafraid to escalate to shocking places; the last two episodes are particularly egregious.
 But for the right viewer—fans of Fortitude in particular should take note—it’s an intricately designed, addictive puzzler with lots of nifty moving parts and a charismatic, sympathetic duo at its center.